lemduc/CSCI599-TransformMusicProject/README.md

 ![103](https://user-images.githubusercontent.com/18378723/33247019-c6118d3c-d2cf-11e7-9f56-5a9073dba565.jpeg)

-In this study, we use 2 representations of a chord, i.e., common representation (E3-incomplete minor-seventh) and compact representation (E3).
+In this study, we use 2 representations of a chord, i.e., complete representation (E3-incomplete minor-seventh) and compact representation (E3).
 The objective is to find the note combination when playing a chord, e.g., E3 -> {E in octave 3 | D in octave 4 | G in octave 3}.
 After the note combinations for chords are found, we incorporate them into the original song to produce a jazz style song.

 ## 3. Experiments
 Methodology: We evaluate the performance of our algorithm using the midi jazz files.
 The experiments are conducted on a Linux machine 3.4GHz, 8Gb memory, and a GPU.
 To measure the goodness of the model, we report the [bleu score](http://www.aclweb.org/anthology/P02-1040.pdf) and [perplexity](https://en.wikipedia.org/wiki/Perplexity) of the test set.
 The default hyperparameters can be found  [here](https://github.com/lemduc/CSCI599-TransformMusicProject/blob/master/iwslt15.json).